Academic Catalog 2022-2023

 3

-HCAM 480 Healthcare Value-Based Reimbursement Systems 3
+HCAM 480 Healthcare Value-Based Reimbursement and Process Improvement 3

 HCAM 499 Health Care Theory and Research Capstone Seminar 3